Partial IMMERSION FAQ's

-Lexington School District One has implemented a partial-immersion program offered in select schools in Spanish, Chinese and in French.
+Lexington School District One has implemented a partial-immersion program offered in select schools in Spanish, Chinese, German and French.
 In this type of program about 50% of the instruction is provided in the immersion language.
 This percent remains constant throughout elementary school.
 Reading is taught in both the first and the second language.
 When feasible, each class has two teachers: one teaches in the first language and the other teaches in the second.
 As with full immersion, students are usually all native English speakers.

 What is Partial-Immersion?

 The uniqueness of an immersion program is that the foreign language is not taught as a subject.
 Instead, the foreign language becomes the language of instruction for part of the curriculum.
 Children then acquire the foreign language through interesting and meaningful activities in the language as they learn the concepts of the various subjects included in the elementary curriculum.
 Research studies show that learning a second language at an early age has a positive effect on intellectual growth and leaves students with more flexibility in thinking, greater sensitivity to language, and improved listening skills.

 Why should I consider enrolling my child in an immersion program?

 Immersion programs are the fastest growing and most effective type of foreign language program currently available in U.S. schools.
 Most immersion students can be expected to reach higher levels of second language proficiency than students in other school-based language programs (Met, 1998).
 Becoming bilingual opens the door to communication with more people in more places, and many parents want to provide their children with skills to interact competently in an increasingly interdependent world community.